php-cache/cache/src/SessionHandler/README.md

 $sessionHandler = new Psr6SessionHandler($pool, $config);
 ```

+Note that this session handler does no kind of locking, so it will lose or overwrite your session data if you run scripts concurrently.
+You have been warned.

 ### Contribute

 Contributions are very welcome!
 Send a pull request to the [main repository](https://github.com/php-cache/cache) or